 It’s time again to pay tribute to the dancers that delight us when we watch our favorite ballets.
-Move ahead to these three ballet dancers:
+Learn about these fascinating dancers:

 1. Roland Petit

-The first dancer on our list, like many others before and after him, Petit also worked as a choreographer and director.
-Born in Villemomble, which is a suburban community near Paris.
+The first dancer on our list also worked as a choreographer and director.
+Born in Villemomble which is a suburban community near Paris.
 Petit’s early training came at the Paris Opéra Ballet where he soon began to make a name for himself in the world of the dance.
 He trained under Gustave Ricaux and Serge Lifar, a French dancer and choreographer.

 By 1940 Petit became a member of the corps de ballet with the Paris Opéra.
 Five years later he founded his own ballet company, the Ballets des Champs-Élysées and then, in 1948, he started another company in conjunction with the Théâtre Marigny called Ballets de Paris.
 Petit’s wife and renowned ballerina, ZIzi Jeanmaire, was set as principle dancer for the latter company.